 $50 or $75 seems reasonable for this site considering its page authority, domain authority, and the number of outbound links.

-Now, if the minimum was $500, I’d advise you to look elsewhere.
+Now, if the minimum was $500, we’d advise you to look elsewhere.

 There is no general rule of thumb or guide to follow, but you can get an idea of the donation value based on the evaluation factors that we’ve covered.